wups/tcim/README.md

 # tcim - terminal commands in menus
 An easy way to call hard to remember or complex terminal commands or scripts from a menu.

+This is the package version.
+There is also a [portable version](https://github.com/wups/tcim-portable).

 ## supported menu systems
 - dmenu
 - xdg desktop menu